The History of Art And The Curious Lives of Famous Painters

 Two of Pieter Brueghl's greatest masterpieces (click to enlarge)

 Pieter Brueghel the Elder came from a long line of fine craftsmen and artists.
+The artist was acclaimed for his genre paintings, peasant scenes and landscapes.
+He was a very important Flemish Renaissance painter and printmaker that influenced painters for generations to come.
 He married his teachers beautiful daughter, Mayken van Aelst when he was 21.
 The combined talent of their genes continued the artistic dynasty for hundreds of years.
 There is a deliberate serenity to his paintings, by presenting the viewer with cool colors, his work captivates.
 In composition he is at his best with landscapes.
 In groups the separate figures are always in harmonious unity.
 Brueghel was one of most creative individuals to have dominated the world of art.
 His unrivaled talent and brilliancy, is as fresh today as it was 500 years ago.

 A List of Pieter Brueghel' s Most Important Paintings (listed in order of significance and importance)